jonahksmith/jonahksmith.github.io/_pages/about.md

 ------
 In my free time I bake a lot of bread, edit [Wikipedia](https://en.wikipedia.org/wiki/User:Jonahksmith), and self-study languages.
 I am incredibly interested in Slavic linguistics, and speak a decent amount of both Ukrainian and Russian.
+In addition, I can speak Spanish with working proficiency.
 Many of my future research projects are influenced by the intersections of these fields.